nickbruggen90/LabsVol8021Q/Project 5: MSP Operation Lab - Datto RMM Workflow Simulation/Performance Monitor.md

   c.
 Memory\Pages/sec → No alert (monitoring only)
   d.
 LogicalDisk(*)\% Disk Time → No alert (monitoring only)
 ```
 5. Now we can refer back to Step 4 with the outlined parameters and set the corresponding values.
-You are given the choice of Above or Below and the alert threshold in numeric value (notice in the third picture below, when choosing "% Free Disk" you must define the partition to monitor, in this case it is C: '\' ):
+You are given the choice of Above or Below and the alert threshold in numeric value (notice in the third picture below, when choosing "% Free Disk" you must define the partition to monitor, in this case it is C: drive):
 ![parameters/values 1](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%205%3A%20MSP%20Operation%20Lab%20-%20Datto%20RMM%20Workflow%20Simulation/Images/Screenshot%202025-06-19%20133610.png)
 ![parameters/values 2](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%205%3A%20MSP%20Operation%20Lab%20-%20Datto%20RMM%20Workflow%20Simulation/Images/Screenshot%202025-06-19%20133718.png)
 ![parameters/values 3](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%205%3A%20MSP%20Operation%20Lab%20-%20Datto%20RMM%20Workflow%20Simulation/Images/Screenshot%202025-06-19%20133756.png)